Having lived in Arizona for over 30 years, Chuck and his wife enjoy the great outdoors of the American Southwest.

 Thanks in large part to old west cowboy movies the saguaro cactus has become widely known and closely associated with the American West despite the fact that the Saguaro is only found in a small part of the West.

 During late spring and early summer, the saguaro produces white or red flowers.

-The flowers produce a fruit which is popular with birds and bugs and is also harvested by the local Tohono O'odham indians in June and July and made into wine for their centuries rain ceremony.
+The flowers produce a fruit that is popular with birds and bugs and is also harvested by the local Tohono O'odham Indians in June and July and made into wine for their centuries rain ceremony.

 Despite their natural majestic beauty and the way they beautify the Arizona landscape throughout the year, their flowering adds additional beauty to springtime in the desert.